adepanges/fal_ai_pricing_tables/README.md

-# 🧠 fal.ai Model Pricing Table
+# 🧠 fal AI Model Pricing Table

-A public, community-maintained table of pricing data for models available on [fal.ai](https://fal.ai).
+A public, community-maintained table of pricing data for models available on [fal AI](https://fal.ai).
 Useful for developers, researchers, and AI builders who want to compare and calculate costs before using a model.

 ## 📊 What’s Inside